Lindsey Adams, LCSW, EMDR Therapist

 I currently provide individual, family and couples counseling.
 I have experience with the utilization and implementation of Cognitive-Behavioral Therapy.
 I am also certified in Structured Psychotherapy for Adolescents Responding to Chronic Stress (SPARCS).
 This type of therapy is very effective in the treatment of adolescents struggling with chronic stress often caused by trauma history.
 I have also been certified as a Cognitive Training Facilitator for the Real Colors curriculum.
 This curriculum is beneficial to adolescents, as well as adults as it encourages them to recognize their own personality type in conjunction with other people’s personality types.
 This promotes more positive communication skills as well as positive behavior reactions to different types of personalities.
 My goal as a therapist is to help with the encouragement of healing, peace, and happiness within one’s self.

 “Your present circumstances don’t determine where you can go; they merely determine where you start.”

 Jami Harland, LCSW

 I attended Junior College at Rend Lake College and then went on to Southern Illinois University where I obtained a Bachelors in Social Work.
 I went on to complete my Masters in Social Work with an emphasis on Health and Mental Health.
 I’ve worked in a multitude of settings including residential, medical social work and counseling with a focus on women’s issues.
-I currently sit on the Board of Directors for the NASW as the Chairperson of the Southern District of Illinois.
 My goal is to assist clients with finding and using their inner strengths to cope, adapt or overcome life’s difficulties.